percona/percona-toolkit/src/go/pt-galera-log-explainer/README.rst

   This is mainly when the log file does not contain enough information.
 * Some information will seems missed.
 Depending on the case, it may be simply unimplemented yet, or it was disabled later because it was found to be unreliable (node index numbers are not reliable for example)
 * Columns width are sometimes too large to be easily readable.
 This usually happens when printing SST events with long node names
+* Using ``list`` on PXC operator logs can silently lead to broken results, ``--pxc-operator`` should be used
+* When some display corner-cases seems broken (events not deduplicated, ...), it is because of extra hidden internal events.